 - Use a call-only campaign: call-only campaigns are great if you want people to be directly connected to your sales division when clicking on an ad.
 They remove the step of them having to go to your website, then call.
 They also only show on mobile devices.
 For best results, only show these ads during your business hours.

 - Use a branding campaign: branding campaigns are among the most effective types of campaigns you can create.
-If I already appear at the top of the search results, you may be thinking, why should I pay for an ad.
-The answer is that you’ll be increasing the chances that someone will go to your site.
+If I already appear at the top of the search results, you may wonder why I should pay for an ad.
+The answer is that you’ll increase the chances that someone will visit your site.
 You may even have other competitors bidding on your brand, so you’ll be able to take clicks back from them.

 You can also create an ad that shows precisely what you want to advertise to the user instead of having Google generate your search result.
 Bidding on your brand’s keywords are some of the most highly converting terms you can reach your customers with ads, so don’t miss out on the opportunity.

 - Show ads for your products and services: ads for terms related to your offer’s products and services.
 This is one of the most effective forms of advertising with Google Ads.
 You’ll be reaching people who are looking for the solution to the problem they have.

 - Bid on competitor names: another highly targeted audience you’ll want to capture is customers searching for your competitors’ names.
 You can show ads to them by adding their names as search terms.
 You can’t, however, mention their names if they are trademarked in your ad text.

 - Structure your ad groups: ad groups are containers for keywords that are inside campaigns.
 You’ll want to organize them well to increase conversions.
 Create ad groups that are related to the campaign they are in.
 This will help sort out which ads are running and to who.